xAlessandroC/GloveChess/README.md

-# AR_Chess
+# Glove Chess
-An AR Chess Implementation
+An AR Chess Implementation with OpenCV and OpenGL